sglavas/random-quote-generator/README.md

 A random quote generator built with React that fetches quotes from the <a href="https://github.com/shevabam/breaking-bad-quotes">Breaking Bad Quotes API</a> and displays them with smooth transitions, dynamic background colors, and Twitter sharing.

+If you would like to, you can check out my <a href="https://delightful-choux-b64326.netlify.app/">live demo</a>.

 ---

 ## Features